UCLL-PR2/exercises/03-iterators&comprehension/1-dictionaries/01-basic_dictionaries/basic_exercises/basic_exercises_part1/explanation.md

-# Basic Questions on Dictionaries in Python
+# Basic Questions on Dictionaries in Python - difficulty level: *

 1. Write a Python function **sum_dict_values** that takes in a dictionary and returns the sum of all its values.